Blubell26/giuliapacciotti.com/_posts/2026-07-08-the-body-was-never-the-enemy.md

 Underneath all of it is a question that has nothing to do with biomarkers.
 Your soul did not come here to win a contest against time.
 It came here to have an experience, in a body, for exactly as long as that body holds.
 The point was never indefinite continuation.
 The point was the living.

 A person obsessed with never dying has, in a strange way, stopped being able to actually live, because every hour becomes a hedge against the one thing that was always going to happen anyway.
 There is no version of this where you get out untouched by time.
 There is only the choice of whether you spend the time you have in a state of war with your own body, or in a state of trust with it.

+And there’s something else underneath even that.
+A soul insisting on staying in exactly this body, exactly this form, forever, is not evolution.
+It’s the opposite of evolution.
+It’s a soul trying to freeze a single frame of a much longer film and call the freezing itself a triumph.
+Nothing that has ever grown, in the entire history of anything, grew by refusing to change shape.
+The very drive that claims to be racing toward the next stage of what a human can be is, underneath, terrified of the one thing every real next stage requires: letting the current form go.

 We are not engines to govern.
 We don’t even own these bodies, not really.
 They are the vehicle, nothing more and nothing less, and it matters enormously that we keep a vehicle in good shape so it can carry out what the soul actually came here to do.
 But there is a line, and once you cross it, keeping the vehicle becomes the whole journey.
 The upkeep becomes the purpose.
 And that is not devotion.
 That is a soul struggle dressed up as discipline, and it pulls you exactly the opposite direction from where you meant to go.